Skip to main content Skip to notification content

 To continue our work to protect and preserve the environment, support health and well-being, and drive inclusive economic opportunity in the communities where we live and work, we collaborate with a number of sustainability-focused organizations.
 Our strategy is to work together with those from diverse backgrounds and in different industries to learn, upskill, contribute and build capacity.

 Climate Action 100+.
-In 2017, Manulife Investment Management was a founding member of Climate Action 100+.
+In 2017, Manulife Investment Management became a founding member of Climate Action 100+.

 Principles for Responsible Investment (PRI).
 Manulife Investment Management has been a signatory since 2015 and is an active member of various working groups, including the Infrastructure Advisory Committee, Listed Equity Advisory Committee, Stewardship Initiative on Nature Signatory Advisory Committee, and Real Estate Advisory Committee.
 Our annual submission to the PRI reports on Manulife Investment Management’s activities and progress in implementing the PRI’s principles according to the PRI’s reporting framework.